 What I really like about PDF Chain is its simplicity and ease of use.
 The UI couldn’t be more simple and to-the-point, and unlike PDFsam, this program only serves one purpose: merging PDF documents together.
 This makes it a great option for anyone who may be overwhelmed by the array of options and settings in other applications.

 Finally, there’s PDF Merge — a free web-based application that allows you to merge PDF documents.
 This would be the ideal option for those of you who may be Mac users and can’t find a free alternative to the aforementioned applications, or maybe if you simply don’t want to download additional software just to create a multi page PDF with Inkscape.

-PDF Merge also allows you to split, rotate, compress, etc. PDF documents directly through your web browser.
+In addition to merging PDF document, PDF Merge also allows you to split, rotate, compress, etc. PDF documents directly through your web browser.
 Check them out for a full list of what exactly it can do.

 Become A Master of Inkscape!